MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 Once purchased and deployed by an organization, your plugins are incorporated into a unified catalog representing Copilot's available skill list.

-To learn more, see [Publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).
+To learn more, see [publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).

 ### Microsoft Admin Center

 For line-of-business developers and IT admins, [Microsoft Admin Center](https://admin.microsoft.com) is your one stop to upload custom plugins and manage both custom and store-bought Microsoft 365 and Copilot extensibility solutions.
 Learn more about Copilot-related management options in the [Microsoft Copilot for Microsoft 365 extensibility](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps) section of Microsoft 365 admin center help documentation.

-For more information on deploying a custom plugin or connector to your organization, see [Publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).
+For more information on deploying a custom plugin or connector to your organization, see [publish plugins and connectors for Microsoft Copilot for Microsoft 365](./publish.md).

 ## Comprehensive tools and support